Fehty/dispersion/README.md

 # dispersion

-Application emulates effect of dispersion.
+Application emulates the effect of dispersion.